miitcher/OsakkeetScraper/README.md

 # OsakkeetScraper
-Small project where the companies information in the Finnish stock-market is scraped, and analyzed.
+Project where the companies information in the Finnish stock-market is scraped, and analyzed.

 by Miitcher